zscole/eos-dev-tools/README.md

 You can also pull this image directly from Docker Hub with `docker pull whiteblock/eosio`.

-I've included the `Makefile` and an example `config.init` for reference.
+I've included the `Makefile`, an example `config.init`, and some other files for reference purposes.
 I also modified the build script for development and testing purposes and removed any hardcoded requirements for resource allocation.

 If you have any issues, please feel free to share them here and if you have any questions, don't hesitate to [contact me on Telegram](https://t.me/zcole).